 PACS Standard 11 requires the appointment of an independent monitor who has an ongoing remit to monitor the Project for corruption during its whole duration.

-PACS Standard 12 requires the appointment of independent auditors to carry out a financial audit and a technical audit at the end of the Project to assess whether there has been any corruption in relation to the Project’s financial and technical aspects.
+PACS Standard 12 requires the appointment of independent auditors to carry out financial and technical audits of the Project to assess whether there has been any corruption in relation to the Project’s financial and technical aspects.

 It is possible that the same person could act as independent monitor and technical auditor as these functions may require similar professional and technical qualifications and experience.
 However, it is preferable for the monitor and technical auditor to be separate persons, as this will enable the auditor to act as a check on the monitor: the auditor may identify corruption that the monitor has failed to identify and may also identify corruption by the monitor.